S567161/my2-devarapally/MyStats.md

 | Batminten          | Perfect for exploring nature and staying fit.         | 6-8 hours    |
 | tennis        | Less-impact exercise that engages the whole body.      | 2-5 hours    |

+---

+## Pithy Quotes

+> Success can come to you by courageous devotion to the task lying in front of you.
+> -  *CV Raman*

+>You have to dream before your dreams can come true.
+> -  *Dr. A.P.J.
+Abdul Kalam*